TransKD: Transformer Knowledge Distillation for Efficient Semantic Segmentation: Conclusion

 \subsection{Implementation Details}

+\textbf{Teacher and student transformer models.} For the main part of our semantic segmentation experiments, we investigate knowledge distillation for compressing a large pre-trained SegFormer B2 to a smaller SegFormer B0 model without pre-training (unless specified), which has a similar number of parameters as ResNets used in previous distillation works~\cite{liu2019structured_knowledge_distillation,shu2021channel_distillation,chen2021knowledge_review}.
+SegFormer B0~\cite{xie2021segformer} achieves a speed of $35.06$ Frames Per Second (FPS) when running at a resolution of $512{\times}1024$ on e NVIDIA GTX 1080Ti and is therefore well-suited for real-time applications.
+We have also examined our framework with PVTv2~\cite{wang2022pvt_v2} and LVT~\cite{yang2022lite_vision_transformer} to assess the generality of our approach.

-For all semantic segmentation knowledge distillation experiments, we apply the pre-trained SegFormer B2 as the teacher and SegFormer B0 without pre-training as the student.
-When evaluating the performance of knowledge distillation frameworks on the Cityscapes dataset, we resize the image to $512\times1024$, and on the ACDC dataset, to $512\times910$.
-According to the structure of SegFormer in~\cite{xie2021segformer}, the height and width of the output and target are all rescaled with ratio $1/4$ compared with the input image.
-The performance of the baseline models of SegFormer has a slight reasonable decay due to a smaller size chosen for the input image.
-The models in our work are trained using the AdamW optimizer with a batch size $2$ for $K$ iterations on both datasets with the learning rate initialized as $6\times10^{-5}$ and adjusted by a polynomial learning rate decay scheduler with a factor of $1.0$ by default.
-Besides, the number of channels of the feature maps in the SKF fusion module $C$ is set to $64$.
-The HCL~\cite{chen2021knowledgereview} divides the feature map into $N=3$ contextual information levels and the pool-sizes are $\mathbf{p}=[4,2,1]$.
+\textbf{Training setups and hyperparameters.} When evaluating the performance of the knowledge distillation frameworks, we resize the images to $512{\times}1024$ for Cityscapes~\cite{cordts2016cityscapes}, $512{\times}910$ for ACDC~\cite{sakaridis2021acdc}, and $512{\times}512$ for Pascal VOC2012~\cite{Everingham2010voc}, while maintaining the original image scale of $480{\times}640$ for the NYUv2 dataset~\cite{silberman2012nyu_dataset}.
+We utilize one NVIDIA GTX 1080Ti GPU when experimenting with the aforementioned input sizes and four NVIDIA A100 GPUs for larger input sizes.
+The number of epochs is set to be $1000$ on Cityscapes, ACDC, and Pascal VOC2012 datasets, and $1500$ on the NYUv2 dataset.
+Following the structure of SegFormer~\cite{xie2021segformer}, the height and width of the output and the target segmentation maps are all rescaled with a ratio of $1/4$ compared to the input image.
+The performance of the baseline SegFormer model has a slight decay, which is reasonable due to the smaller size of the input image.
+The models in our work are trained using the AdamW optimizer~\cite{loshchilov2017adamw} with the learning rate of $6{\times}10^{-5}$, and the default epsilon of $1\times 10^{-8}$ and betas $(0.9, 0.999)$.
+The learning rate is adjusted using a polynomial learning rate decay scheduler~\cite{Mishra2019polylr} with a default factor of $1.0$.
+The end learning rate is set to $0.0$, and the maximum number of decay steps is set at $1500$.
+We adopt a batch size of $8$ per GPU on VOC2012 and $2$ on other datasets.
+Additionally, the number of channels of the feature maps in the CSF fusion module $C$ is set to $64$.